arungudelli/angularjswiki/content/en/angular/Cant-bind-to-formGroup-since-it-is-not-a-known-property-of-form/index.md

 And other case might be adding `formsGroup` extra s, instead of `formGroup`

-This kind of errors happens frequently, and these spelli checks are very difficult to identify.
+This kind of errors happens frequently, and these spell checks are very difficult to identify.
 So be careful.